 What must I do to be appointed and perform my duties as a voluntary administrator?

 The voluntary administrator must file an affidavit along with a death certificate of the decedent.
 The voluntary administrator must list the specific assets with corresponding values on the affidavit and must send notices to all heirs of the decedent.
 The voluntary administrator must also open an estate account in order to collect and place each of the decedent's assets, from which he will pay estate expenses such as funeral and legal bills.
-The voluntary administrator will finally distribute the remaining assets to the beneficiaries and will file a final accounting with the Surrogate’s Court.
+The voluntary administrator then presents a short form certificate to each depository or person from whom he or she is collecting the decedent’s personal property.
+Finally, the voluntary administrator will distribute the remaining assets to the beneficiaries and file a final accounting with the Surrogate’s Court.

 Please reach out to me via email or phone below if you have a question or comment that I have not addressed above.